gammazero/pymakeself/README.md

 Archives generated with pymakeself can be passed the following arguments:

-`--check` : Check the archive's MD5 sum and exit.
+`--check` : Check the integrity of the archive by verifying the embedded SHA256 checksum.
+Does not extract the archive.

+`--list` : List the files in the archive.

 `--extract` : Extract package contents to temporary directory and exit.